blog posts

 • Conclusion

-The data network has different rules and languages for transferring and storing data, one of these languages is XML, which we will talk about in this article and its advantages and disadvantages.
-Of course, this old and old language is almost retired, and data storage and transfer formats such as JSON have taken almost the entire volume of the similar market, but familiarity with it is not without pleasure.
+The data network has different rules and languages for transferring and storing data.
+One of these languages is XML, which we will discuss in this article, as well as its advantages and disadvantages.
+Of course, this old and old language is almost retired, and data storage and transfer formats such as JSON have taken nearly the entire volume of the similar market.
+Still, familiarity with it is not without pleasure.

 What is the XML language?

-Extensible Markup Language, or XML for short, is a markup language designed to store and transfer data.
-It is a flexible way to create information formats and share structured data electronically over the public Internet as well as across corporate networks.
+Extensible Markup Language, or XML for short, is designed to store and transfer data.
+It is a flexible way to create information formats and share structured data electronically over the public Internet and across corporate networks.

-The XML format can be used by any individual or group of individuals or companies that want to share information in a consistent manner.
-XML is actually a simpler and easier subset of the General Markup Language standard, which is the standard for document structure creation.
+The XML format can be used by any individual, group, or company that wants to share information consistently.
+XML is a simpler and easier subset of the General Markup Language standard for document structure creation.

 An XML document is considered “well-formed” (that is, can be read and understood by an XML parser) if its format conforms to the XML specification, if it is correctly encoded, and if elements are nested correctly.
-XML also supports the ability to specify element attributes and describe element attributes in the start tag of an element.
+XML also supports specifying and describing element attributes in a component’s start tag.

 XML was released in the late 1990s and was created to provide an easy way to store data.
-XML became a W3C Recommendation on February 10, 1998.
+On February 10, 1998, it became a W3C recommendation.

 Why XML?

 The main advantage of XML is that you can use it to take data from programs like Microsoft SQL, convert it to XML, and then share the XML with other programs and platforms.
-So generally you can communicate between both platforms.
+Thus, you can generally communicate between both platforms.

-The main thing that makes XML really powerful is its international acceptance.
-Many companies use XML interfaces for databases, programming, mobile and office applications, etc., and their software has an independent advantage.
+The main thing that makes XML powerful is its international acceptance.
+Many companies use XML interfaces for databases, programming, mobile, office applications, etc., and their software has an independent advantage.

-Of course, as he said, there are much better alternatives for it, but this storage format is supported by some databases or software that can facilitate some very complex tasks easily by saving this format.
+Of course, as he said, there are many better alternatives.
+Still, this storage format is supported by some databases or software that can facilitate some very complex tasks easily by saving this format.

 Advantages of XML

-• XML is platform independent and programming language independent, so it can be used on any platform as technology changes.
+• XML is platform- and programming language-independent, so it can be used on any platform as technology changes.

-• XML simplifies the exchange of data between different systems because of its independent nature, and XML data does not need to be changed when it is transferred between different systems.
+• XML simplifies the exchange of data between different systems because of its independent nature, and XML data does not need to be changed when transferred between various systems.

 • Support for Unicode – an international encoding standard – for use with different languages and scripts.
-Each letter, number, or symbol is assigned a unique numeric value that applies to different platforms and applications.
-This feature allows XML to transmit any information written in each.
+Each letter, number, or symbol is assigned a unique numeric value for various platforms and applications.
+This feature allows XML to transmit any information written in it.
 Human language

-• Data stored and transmitted using XML can be modified at any time without affecting the display of the data.
-Where another markup language such as HTML is used to display data, HTML receives the data from XML and displays it in the GUI, and when the data in the XML is updated, it remains unchanged.
-In HTML they are reflected in HTML.
+• Data stored and transmitted using XML can be modified at any time without affecting its display.
+Where another markup language, such as HTML, is used to display data, HTML receives the data from XML and displays it in the GUI.
+When the data in the XML is updated, it remains unchanged.
+In HTML, they are reflected.

 • XML provides syntax validation using DTD and Schema.
 This verifies that the XML document is free of any syntax errors.